Srtgn/SGA/README.md

 ##### Simple genetic algorithm (SGA) proposed by Goldberg in 1989:
 This is a size optimization code, developed to be verified with the Takao YOKOTA (1989) 10-element truss.
-Please use the trusspy of the repository.
+Please use the trusspy of the repository; based on the trusspy package of [Andreas D.](https://github.com/adtzlr) open source contribution.

 saeed.rastegarian@rwth-aachen.de